Berman510/discord_movie-night-bot/README.md

 - **Scalability:** Handles large amounts of data efficiently
 - **History:** Complete viewing history and recommendation tracking

+- **Advanced Rules:** Per-session vote caps (up ~1/3, down ~1/5 by default) with admin-configurable ratios in the Administration panel; requires database.
+In memory-only mode, voting remains open (no caps).

 ### Memory-Only Mode (No Database)
 The bot will automatically fall back to memory-only mode if no database is configured.
 This provides:
 - ✅ **Core Features:** Movie recommendations, voting, and discussions work perfectly
 - ✅ **IMDb Integration:** Movie details and posters still work
 - ✅ **Real-time Voting:** Vote counts update live during the session
 - ⚠️ **Session-Based:** Data is lost when the bot restarts
+- ⚠️ **Open Voting:** Per-session vote caps are not enforced without a database (configurable caps are a database-backed feature).

 - ❌ **Limited Commands:** Advanced management features unavailable

 **Perfect for:** Testing, small servers, or temporary setups where persistence isn't critical.